-- Prepare the Tequila Lime Sauce and keep warm.
+Prepare the Tequila Lime Sauce, remove from the heat and cover to keep warm.

-- To serve, spoon 3 tablespoons of Tequila Lime Sauce onto each of 4 dinner plates.
+To serve, spoon 3 tablespoons of Tequila Lime Sauce onto each of 4 plates.
 Top each pool of sauce with a relleno and garnish with a cilantro sprig.

 Crawfish Rellenos With Red Bean Sauce